North Bend Rail Trail: Trail

 CSX Transportation initially demanded $1.5 million from prospective buyers for the railroad corridor but eventually sold it to the state of West Virginia for approximately $320,000.
 The state gradually developed plans to convert the line into a recreational trail and incorporate it into their state park system.
 Initial trail segments opened in 1991, with additional portions added over several years, encompassing some 60 miles of former railroad that included 50 bridges and 12 tunnels.
 In 1996, the state purchased the western portion of the abandoned corridor between Walker and Parkersburg, totaling 72 miles.

-Under the management of the state's Department of Natural Resources, the North Bend Rail Trail has become one of the most renowned recreational trails through the Appalachians.
-It is revered for its mountainous scenery and lengthy tunnels, including the 1,086-foot tunnel No. 2 a short distance east of Salem.
+Under the management of the state's Department of Natural Resources, the North Bend Rail Trail is a recreational trails through the Appalachians.
+It is revered for its mountainous scenery and tunnels, including the 1,086-foot tunnel No. 2 a short distance east of Salem.